Collection of 5

 Exhibitions

-Nick Fudge | Cubist Guitars in Digital Color Space, 2025 Sedition
+Nick Fudge | Cubist Guitars in Digital Color Space, Sedition Art, 2025

 Cubist Guitars in Digital Color Space revisits Nick Fudge’s early digital works through the lens of contemporary Gen-AI, creating recursive feedback loops between past and future—where each cycle of reanimation generates unexpected, new outcomes.